Culture of Jamaica: Religion

 By far, the largest religion in Jamaica is the Christian faith.
-The Anglican Church, Catholic Church, Methodist Church, Baptists, Seventh-Day and the Church of God are present throughout the country.
+The Anglican Church, Catholic Church, Methodist Church, Baptists, Seventh-Day Adventists and the Church of God are present throughout the country.
 Many old churches have been carefully maintained and/or restored.
 The Rastafari movement is a derivative of the larger Christian culture, but its origins were influenced by rising consciousness of Africa, and an awareness of political events in that continent.
 There is also a small number of Jewish synagogues in Jamaica, dating from the 17th century along with a few mosques.